KEGarciaLab/aMSM_AD/README.md

 ### Usage
 ---

 The entire pipeline has been bundled into a single Python script with a command line interface.
-The easiest way to use this pipeline is to either add the cloned repo to PATH or to copy the script itself `MSM_Pipeline.py` and the `Pipeline_Templates` directory into a location that is already part of PATH such as `user/bin.` Once one of the above steps has been completed, ensure that it was done correctly by using the command `MSM_Pipeline -h`.
-This will bring up the help text, detailing all avaliable commands.
+The easiest way to use this pipeline is to follwo the install instructions so that it is added to PATH and can be used as a command.
+Once completed, I would then reccomend creating a simple shell script to run any command you wish.
+While all commands can be run from a bash terminal directly, the commands can be very long witha  alot of arguments; using a shell script allows for a more readable version of the command to make troubleshooting easier.
 Below, I have detailed the various commands avaliable within the pipeline as well as the arguments needed for each one.
-Note that every argument is a keyword and not positional. `-h` can be used after any command name to see all arguments needed for any command.
+Note that every argument is a keyword and not positional so you must have the flag, but the order does not matter. `-h` can be used after any command name to see all arguments needed for any command.

 <a name="is-slurm-queue-open"></a>
 ### `is_slurm_queue_open`